Washington Examiner: Climate change

 The Washington Examiner has published opinion pieces that oppose or deny the scientific consensus on climate change.
-In February 2010, it published an op-ed in which Michael Barone, a pundit who writes frequently promoting skepticism of climate science, citing the Climatic Research Unit email controversy to argue that the scientific consensus on climate change was "propaganda ... based on ... shoddy and dishonest evidence".
+In February 2010, it published an op-ed in which Michael Barone, a pundit who writes frequently promoting skepticism of climate science, called data from the East Anglia Climatic Research Unit and parts of an IPCC report "propaganda that was based on such shoddy and dishonest evidence".
 Daniel Sarewitz of Arizona State University criticized Barone, writing that Barone and other conservative climate change pundits erroneously "portrayed deviation from scientific certainty and highly idealized notions of 'the scientific method' as evidence against climate change", which he compared to "equally naïve and idealized" presentations on the other side of the debate, such as the film An Inconvenient Truth.

 In 2017, the Washington Examiner editorial board supported Trump's unilateral withdrawal from the Paris Climate Accords, which the Examiner editorial board called "a big flashy set of empty promises...
 The Earth's climate is changing, as it always has.
 And part of the reason it is changing is due to human activity.
 But those two facts are excuses neither for alarmism and reflexive, but ineffective action, nor for sacrificing sovereignty to give politicians a short-term buzz of fake virtue and green guerrillas another weapon with which to ambush democratic policymaking."

 On August 31, 2019, the Washington Examiner published an op-ed column by Patrick Michaels and Caleb Stewart Rossiter titled "The Great Failure of the Climate Models".
 It claimed that generally accepted climate models were not valid scientific tools.
-Some scientists described the Examiner op-ed as highly misleading, saying that there were numerous false assertions and cherry-picked data in the op-ed.
+Some scientists called the op-ed highly misleading, saying it contained numerous false assertions and cherry-picked data.

-In July 2025, the Washington Examiner published an op-ed column by Environmental Protection Agency Administrator Lee Zeldin, arguing in favor of "American energy dominance" and criticizing the Biden administration for "irresponsibly" abandoning energy sources such as coal, petroleum, natural gas, nuclear, and hydropower.
+In July 2025, the Washington Examiner published an op-ed column by Environmental Protection Agency Administrator Lee Zeldin arguing in favor of "American energy dominance" and criticizing the Biden administration for "irresponsibly" abandoning energy sources such as coal, petroleum, natural gas, nuclear, and hydropower.